 Find out about practical things you can do to help get Wyndham the schools we need.

 Join our campaign

 Getting involved is easy.
 All you need to do is sign up for news and updates about #schools4wyndham.
 Let's make Wyndham heard.

 Construction of the following schools needs to be funded and commenced as soon as possible:

-- a secondary school in Truganina is needed in 2018 and is overdue
+- a secondary school in Truganina was needed in 2018 and is overdue

-- a primary school in Williams Landing is needed by 2019
+- a primary school in Williams Landing is needed in 2019

 - a primary school in Point Cook is needed by 2020

 - a primary school in Tarneit is needed by 2020

 - a primary school in Werribee’s west is needed by 2023